MVA PLAYER HANDBOOK

 We recognize that participating during competition is a critical part in the development of each player.
 We also understand that players are going to be at different developmental levels and that they need to be trained at a level that will allow for continued improvement.
 Developing a role for each player that will enable them to contribute to the success of the team is a top priority for our coaching staff.

 However, it is our goal that all players have some on-court role every tournament.
-Players and parents are asked to be understanding of playing time distributions and any concerns should be brought up to the coaches, following the 24 hours rule, after practice or tournament by the player with the concern.
+Players and parents are asked to be understanding of playing time distributions and any concerns should wait for 24 hours after practice, or after the end of the event or tournament before approaching the coach by the player with the concern (Please refer to the Parent Handbook under Communication Line to Address Grievances for more details).

 Playing time is a sensitive subject on any high-level volleyball team.
 I want you to be clear about our expectations and how we make decisions.